Andrés Arauz

-Andrés Arauz Galarza (born 6 February 1985) is an Ecuadorian politician and economist.
-Arauz served as Minister of Knowledge and Human Talent in the Rafael Correa administration from 2015 to 2017.
-He also briefly served as President of the Citizen Revolution Movement from five months between December 2020 to May 2021.
+Andrés Arauz Galarza (born 6 February 1985) is an Ecuadorian politician and economist who served as the General Secretary of the Citizen Revolution Movement (RC) since 2023.
+He previously served as president of RC from 2020 to 2021, and as Minister of Knowledge and Human Talent under Rafael Correa from 2015 to 2017.

-Arauz was a candidate for President of Ecuador in the 2021 general election as a progressive candidate.
-He came in first place in the first round of voting, however narrowly lost in the run-off election to Conservative banker Guillermo Lasso.
+Arauz was a candidate for president of Ecuador in the 2021 general election as a progressive candidate.
+He narrowly lost the run-off election to conservative banker Guillermo Lasso, after winning the first round.
+He ran again as vice president in the 2023 election with Luisa González, but was once again defeated.

 Background

 Andrés Arauz started his career as a public servant in 2009 at the Central Bank of Ecuador.
 He was general director of banking at the Central Bank from 2011 to 2013.
 He was later appointed deputy minister of planning and general director of national procurement.
 In March 2015, he was appointed Minister of Knowledge and Human Talent in the government of Rafael Correa, replacing Guillaume Long.
 From this position he led the coordination and supervision of the execution of the politics, programs, and projects of the Ministries of Education, Culture, Higher Education, Science, and Technology.
 Among the outcomes of these projects were improved technological independence in the country, the use of free software, and the development of free knowledge.

 He also headed the Ministry of Culture for a brief period of time due to the resignation of Raúl Vallejo.